Madison joined the INCLUDAS team in August 2017 and is the Senior Editor. We are so excited to have her with us!

 Tell us about yourself.

 I can read really fast, which definitely helps me as a publishing professional.
 I can get really determined to find a way to do something, even if it’s not conventional.
 When I was in kindergarten, I was really afraid that I would never be able to learn how to read.
 I don’t know why I thought I wouldn’t be able to—maybe it had something to do with my disability.
 I thought, for some reason, that it would stop me from being able to read.
 But I always had a weird fear, and my family made sense of it before I did and encouraged my reading, and I ended up picking it up really quickly.
-When I was around 10 years old, my parents bought me the Nancy Drew books, and that was my first memory of buying a book I liked.
+When I was around 10 years old, my parents bought me the Nancy Drew books, and that was my first memory of reading a book I liked.
 Ever since then, I’ve been in love with books.

 What makes you proud of yourself, and what are your aspirations?